 While I was creating more content for my readers, the friendly Monu reps were testing and monitoring my ad performance.
 Not too shabby!

 How much can you make with Monumetric?

 Needless to say, every website is different.
 What I earn with Monumetric isn’t necessarily a good indication of your earnings potential.
-Each blog niche performs different, simple as that.
+Each blog niche performs different.